Wolviston: History

+Demographics

 The village today

 Wolviston is a community with a cricket and a Wearside League football team, a guides association and allotment holders' club.

-Near to Wolviston is Wynyard Hall, historically the family home of the Londonderry dynasty, whose fortune came from the ownership of several collieries and a port in County Durham.
+Near to Wolviston in Wynyard is Wynyard Hall, historically the family home of the Londonderry dynasty, whose fortune came from the ownership of several collieries and a port in County Durham.
 The present Wynyard Hall was completed in 1848 and many royal visitors were entertained there over the following hundred years.
 The war memorial commemorates the Wolviston casualties in both World Wars.

 The A19 ran through the village until it was bypassed in the 1970s to the east then in the 1980s bypassed to the west when the original bypass became gridlocked towards Billingham and Stockton during rush hours.
 The A689 also used to run through the village but was bypassed to the north in the 1970s.